 You can process streams to perform the following actions with your data:

 - Transform data from one format to another.
-For example, from XML to JSON.
+For example, from text to JSON.

 - Enrich data received from a specific source by combining it with databases and services.

 - Correlate data by joining multiple streams to create an aggregate stream.